Sterling St. Jacques: Rise to prominence in New York

 In the late 1970s, St. Jacques was a staple at the New York nightclub Studio 54.
 He was often photographed dancing with celebrities and socialites such as Bianca Jagger, Diana Ross, Liza Minnelli, and Caroline Kennedy.
-His social circle also included Studio 54 owner Steve Rubell, artist Andy Warhol, and fashion designer Halston who were regulars at the nightclub.
-Reportedly, St. Jacques's charming dance moves inspired the 1979 hit song "He's the Greatest Dancer" by Sister Sledge.
+His social circle also included Studio 54 owner Steve Rubell, Pop artist Andy Warhol, and fashion designer Halston who were regulars at the nightclub.
+Reportedly, St. Jacques inspired the 1979 hit song "He's the Greatest Dancer" by Sister Sledge.